volny/dotconfig/README.md

 This repos is designed to be installed as the `~/.config` directory.
 If you already have that dir move it out of the way by doing something like `mv ~/.config ~/.config_old`.
 You can later merge it's contents back together.

 - `git clone --recursive git@github.com:volny/dotconfig.git .config`.
 The `recursive` flag is needed to fetch [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) as a submodule.
-- open `~/.config/git/gitconfig` in your editor of choice and swap out my credentials for yours
+- open `~/.config/git/gitconfig` in your editor of choice and swap out my credentials for yours.
+You might also want to go through the lists in `brew/` and remove/add applications to be installed
 - run `./install.sh`

 ## Todo